When Can I Retire?

 Given the income and expenses that you've provided, your annual savings rate will be 0 % per year before your coast phase.
 This will then drop to 0 % during your coast phase because this is how coast FIRE is defined.
 If you still plan on saving during your coast phase, but simply at a lower rate (or even at a slight negative rate), that would be better classified as barista FIRE.
 To get results for barista FIRE, check out the version of our early retirement calculator that is specially tuned for barista FIRE here.

-If you currently expect an annual spending of 0 in retirement and are targeting a withdrawal rate of 0 of your net worth each year in retirement for your spending, the estimated initial amount you'll need for retirement is 0.
+For retirement, if you currently expect an annual spending of 0 and are targeting a withdrawal rate of 0 of your net worth each year for your spending, the estimated initial amount you'll need is 0.
 This needed amount is calculated by taking your retirement spending and dividing by your retirement withdrawal rate.
 Within the FIRE community, this amount is often called the FIRE number, FIRE amount, or FIRE target.

 However, since you have specified a positive value for inflation, which increases how much things cost with time, your expenses and expected retirement spending will increase with time too.
 As a result, the net worth you'll need in order to retire will also increase with time.
 Essentially, it has become a moving target.